malinacrudu/bibliophile/README.md

 pursue of managing their day to day activities: from lending books to keeping an inventory of all their volumes.
 It is a JavaFX app with a friendly GUI, that uses a SQLite local data base.
-As a client/server application it is based on the RPC protocole.
+As a client/server application it is based on the RPC protocol.
 When you are running the app the first window asks the user to select if they are a reader or a librarian.
 <img src="images/1.png" alt="Reader log in" width="500px" height="500px"/>